gkarakatsoulis/NeoSpan/README.md

   <li>If no HLA data is available, then <a href="https://github.com/nh2tran/DeepNovo">DeepNovo</a>.
 This method applies a deep-learning tool for peptide identification without using HLA data. <b>Less preferable than methods (a) and (b) when HLA typing is possible, since it yields lower accuracy (HLA binding is a key factor in immune response) and has less clinical validation.</b></li>
 </ol>

+Once we obtain the neoantigens, we utilize further steps to rank and evaluate them.
+Briefly,

+1) Integrate the neoantigen results with annotated data (metadata)
+2) Assign each spot a neoantigen status (Positive if there is at least one strong binder: MHC Binding Affinity < 50 nM, Mutation Read Deapth > 10)
+3) Spatial visualization of neoantigen positive spots
+4) Distribution of number of neoantigens per spot
+5) Spatial Co-Localization of Immune Cells and Neoantigens -> This will highlight hotspots where neoantigen expression overlaps with immune activation
+6) Differential Expression between neoantigen-Positive and Negative spots
+7) Deconvolution

 To rank and evaluate the detected potential neoantigens, we apply spatial statistics, differential gene expression analysis, and comparisons/visualizations based on metrics such as affinity scores and the fold-changes.